Control Pimples, Blackheads & Ingrown Hair

 Heals the skin, helps control acne and bacteria.
 Use before and after hair removal to help heal ingrown hair problems and help stop breakouts.

-• Wash face with warm water (to open pores)
+• Wash face with warm water using Tea Tree Oil Soap (to open pores)

 • Soak a cotton pad with warm water